-&lt;sup>24 Babylonian Talmud, Sanhedrin 39a; Heller, "Counting a Minyan via Zoom," p.
+24 Babylonian Talmud, Sanhedrin 39a; Heller, "Counting a Minyan via Zoom," p.
 8.

-&lt;sup>25 Heller, "Counting a Minyan," pp. 9-10.
+25 Heller, "Counting a Minyan," pp. 9-10.

-&lt;sup>26 Joey Wiesenberg, The Torah of Music: Reflections on a Tradition of Singing and Song (New York: Hadar Press, 2017), p.
+26 Joey Wiesenberg, The Torah of Music: Reflections on a Tradition of Singing and Song (New York: Hadar Press, 2017), p.
 62, following Martin Buber, "The Cantor of the Ba'al Shem Tov" in Tales of the Hasidim (Tel Aviv: Schocken, 1991), pp. 61-63).
 With thanks to Rabbi Rachel Salston for referring Wiesenberg's book to me.

-I thank Rabbi Amy Levin for this point.
+27 I thank Rabbi Amy Levin for this point.

-kohen and the blessee.
-However, the fact that the same passage from the gemara states that unlike individuals in front of the kohanim but with an obstructed view (who are included), that individuals behind the kohanim are excluded from the blessing, clearly indicates that we are talking about physical proximity.
+Rabbi Heller cites Joshua ben Levi's statement that even an iron curtain cannot divide the Jewish people from God, here in the context of the Priestly Blessing where there is an obstruction between the kohen and the blessee.28 However, the fact that the same passage from the gemara states that unlike individuals in front of the kohanim but with an obstructed view (who are included), that individuals behind the kohanim are excluded from the blessing, clearly indicates that we are talking about physical proximity.

-Rabbi Heller's discussion of the halakhah that individuals eating in two separate homes who can yet see each other can combine for the zimun is suggestive.
-However, the halakhah is clearly related only for those eating and forming a zimun (and at that, likely only for the zimun of three, not ten), not for coming together for prayer in a minyan.
+Rabbi Heller's discussion of the halakhah that individuals eating in two separate homes who can yet see each other can combine for the zimun is suggestive.29 However, the halakhah is clearly related only for those eating and forming a zimun (and at that, likely only for the zimun of three, not ten), not for coming together for prayer in a minyan.
 The distinction between the two types of quorums, for zimun and for minyan for public prayer, is more than a mere technicality.
 One generally eats at one's own table from one's own food, but one prays together in community.